Meet the GEMSA Board Members

 Chad is a Licensed National Registry Paramedic and holds instructor certificates in Advanced Cardiac Life Support, Basis Life Support, International Trauma Life Support, Pediatric Advanced Life Support and Paramedic Preceptor.
 Chad also is a certified Hazardous Materials Technician and past Chief of the Hall County Fire Services Hazardous Materials Team.
 Chad holds over 17,000 training hours in both Fire and EMS (Ground/Air) related topics including Rope Rescue, Hazardous Materials, Incident Command, Emergency Operations Center Management and Rescue Systems to name a few.

-Chad currently serves as Chair the EMS Region II Regional Trauma Advisory Committee as mandated by Senate Bill 60 that established the Georgia Trauma Commission where he represents EMS Region II.
-In June of 2010 Chad was appointed to the EMS Sub-Committee of the Georgia Trauma Commission for EMS Region II and also serves on the Region II EMS Council.
+Chad currently serves as Chairman for the Georgia EMS Association, Chairman for the EMS Region II Regional Trauma Advisory Committee as mandated by Senate Bill 60 that established the Georgia Trauma Commission.
+In June 2010, Chad was appointed to the EMS Sub-Committee of the Georgia Trauma Commission for EMS Region II and serves on the Region II EMS Council.
+In 2019, Lt.
+Governor Jeff Duncan appointed Chad to the Georgia Firefighters Standards and Training Council.
+Chad also serves as Co-Chairman and Board Member for the Interactive Neighborhood for Kids, North Georgia Community Foundation and serves on the Advisory Boards for the EMT and Paramedic Programs for Lanier Technical and North Georgia Technical Colleges.
 He is a past member of the Georgia Statewide Trauma Action Team, Statewide EMS and Trauma System Development Committee, Georgia Air Medical Committee, Georgia Emergency Medical Services Information Systems Committee and Advisor to the Fire Science Program at Lanier College in Oakwood, Ga.
-Chad is currently back in college where he will complete his degree in Fire/EMS Business Administration.

 Karen B. GrabensteinVice Chair